 A tenant may request a transfer at any time by completing a transfer request form.
-In considering the request, Columbia Housing may request a meeting with the tenant to better understand the need for transfer and to explore possible alternatives.
-Columbia Housing will review the request in a timely manner and if a meeting is desired, it shall contact the tenant within ten (10) business days of receipt of the request to schedule a meeting.
+In considering the request, the Columbia Housing Authority may request a meeting with the tenant to better understand the need for transfer and to explore possible alternatives.
+The Columbia Housing Authority will review the request in a timely manner and if a meeting is desired, it shall contact the tenant within ten (10) business days of receipt of the request to schedule a meeting.

-Columbia Housing will grant or deny the transfer request in writing within ten (10) business days of receiving the request or holding the meeting, whichever is later.
+The Columbia Housing Authority will grant or deny the transfer request in writing within ten (10) business days of receiving the request or holding the meeting, whichever is later.